hfrahmann/HFCardCollectionViewLayout/README.md

 Just set *HFCardCollectionViewLayout* as the custom layout class in your UICollectionView.

 ![CollectionView_LayoutClass](https://raw.githubusercontent.com/hfrahmann/HFCardCollectionViewLayout/master/ReadmeAssets/CollectionView_LayoutClass.png)

 There is also a cell class called **HFCardCollectionViewCell** containing rounded corners and a shadow.
 But this class has no dependency on the *HFCardCollectionViewLayout*.
+It's only there to have a cell that looks like a card.

 **Important: This collectionView layout does support only one section!**